Skip to main content

 We may use third party service providers to process information.
 Where we do so, contracts will be put in place to ensure that your personal information is processed only as instructed by us (unless otherwise required by law), and that appropriate measures are in place to ensure the security of information.

-Additionally, we are required under the Public Records Act 1958 (as amended) to transfer records to the National Archives (TNA) for permanent preservation.
-Some of these records may include the personal data of our customers.
+Additionally, we are required under the Public Records Act 1958 (as amended) to transfer decisions to the National Archives (TNA) for permanent preservation, as required.
+Some of these decisions may include the personal data of our customers.

 Who will have access to your data?

-When making an appeal/application or commenting on any of our casework, you should keep in mind that in some instances there are statutory requirements on us to make this information more widely available.
+When making an appeal/application or making a representation, you should keep in mind that in some instances there are statutory requirements on us to make this information more widely available.

 Ordinarily this will be;